carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 - "You can add parameters to a JSON or YAML formatted file and pass them to the script using option `-params-file`."
 ---

-In the last episode we ran the Nextflow script,`wc.nf`, from the command line and it counted the number of lines  in the file `data/yeast/reads/ref1_1.fq.gz`.
+In the first episode we ran the Nextflow script, `wc.nf`, from the command line and it counted the number of lines  in the file
+ `data/yeast/reads/ref1_1.fq.gz`.
 To change the input to script we can make use of pipeline parameters.

 ## Pipeline parameters